FusionAuth/fusionauth-site/site/learn/expert-advice/gaming-entertainment/best-practices-spiky-registration.md

 Launch day is the most important day for your game or web app.
 If it’s handled correctly, you get a big boost for your business, but if overwhelming registration demand sours the experience for would-be users, your business could be damaged instead.

-The best practices listed in this chapter can help improve the user registration experience and handle spikes in registration traffic on launch day.
+The best practices listed in this article can help improve the user registration experience and handle spikes in registration traffic on launch day.
 Even though several of these tips—such as caching, autoscaling, and monitoring—don’t take much time to implement, they can offer large dividends.
 If you’re prepared to handle traffic when your game launches, you’ll be able to reap the benefits for long afterward.